 After college, Matthew teamed up with friends pursuing new technologies in underwater acoustics at a start-up where he continues to work today.
 Thanks to his company’s ventures, he has had the benefit of traveling to waterfront cities from Amsterdam to Dubai and working with engineers across the globe.

-Matthew currently resides in Providence where he continues to enjoy working as an electrical engineer, sailing, and tending his garden.
+Matthew currently resides in East Greenwich with his wife, their two children, and their dog where he continues to enjoy working as an electrical engineer, sailing, and tending his garden.
 Additionally, you’ll spot him at various musical events in the metro area, walking or biking around town, or simply enjoying a beer with friends.